dstackai/dstack/docs/docs/concepts/volumes.md

 </div>

-> When creating the volume `dstack` automatically creates an `ext4` file system on it.

-Once created, the volume can be attached with dev environments, tasks, and services.
+Once created, the volume can be attached to dev environments, tasks, and services.

+!!! info "Filesystem"
+    When creating a network volume, `dstack` automatically creates an `ext4` filesystem on it.

 ### Attach a volume { #attach-network-volume }